CNRFisheries/Survey_gap/README.md

 5) Make a folder named "data" and move files "Genus_species.csv"(for each interested species), "missing_hauls.csv", "HaulData.csv" and "StrataWeight.csv" inside this folder:

-6) Download environmental variables for the interested years (monthy or daily etc...) in asc format (ALL THE VARIABLES NEED TO HAVE EQUAL RESOLUTION AND EXTENT)
+6) Download environmental variables for the interested years (monthly or daily etc...) in asc format (ALL THE VARIABLES NEED TO HAVE EQUAL RESOLUTION AND EXTENT)

    e.g.: "CHL_summer_2019.asc"